 3. A Good Door Mat

-Did you know that a good door mat at each of the entrances to your home can cut down on the dust and dirty getting into your home by up to 75 %?
+Did you know that a good doormat at each of the entrances to your home can cut down on 75% of the dust and dirt that gets into your home?

-At each of my doors (front door, door to the garage, sliding patio door) I have 2 mats, one on the outside and one on the inside.
+At each of your doors (front door, door to the garage, sliding patio door) you will want to have 2 mats, one on the outside and one on the inside.

-The outside ones tend to be heavy duty door mats that can stand up to the weather as well as scrap the majority of the mud and dirty off our shoes.
+The outside one should be a heavy-duty doormat that can stand up to the weather as well as scrap the majority of the mud and dirt off your shoes.

 4. Right Vacuum for the Job

-Over the years I’ve pared down my collection and now I have the following 3 vacuums.
+Over the years I’ve pared down my collection and now I have the following 3 types of vacuum cleaner.

 Spare parts are easy to find on Amazon or eBay and there are dozens of YouTube videos showing you how to replace them.
 I fully intend to have my Dyson for another 10+ years!
 Well worth the initial investment!

 Cordless Stick Vac

 Cordless vacuums come in all shapes, size, and prices.
 I’ve tried dozens of them over the years and the one thing that I’ve discovered is price really does make a difference.
 You want to look for one with a good sized battery.
 If the battery power is too low, then your vacuum just won’t have the power to do a good job.